 Student-sponsored organizations are an integral part of the learning process at most institutions of higher education.
-The academic experience is enriched by participation in activities that allow students to pursue their personal interests outside the classroom.
+The academic experience is enriched by participation in activities that allow students to pursue their personal interests outside the classroom while providing opportunities for leadership development and for involvement in university life.